squashql/squashql/README.md

 SquashQL is currently compatible with [Apache Spark](https://spark.apache.org/), [ClickHouse](https://clickhouse.com/), [BigQuery](https://cloud.google.com/bigquery/) and [Snowflake](https://www.snowflake.com/en/).

+## Try SquashQL

+You can try SquashQL directly from your web browser with [our showcase project](https://github.com/squashql/squashql-showcase/blob/main/TUTORIAL.md).
+You won't need to install anything!

 ### Configuration

 To connect SquashQL to your database you will first have to import the associated maven module and defined in your